HMH-465: Global War on Terror

 Elements of HMH-465 attached to the 15th MEU in 2001 participated in the initial invasion of Afghanistan from October 2001 to December 2001.
 The Warhorse inserted elements of the MEU to seize what would become FOB Rhino and were key to establishing a footprint for follow-on forces in the initial days and weeks of Operation Enduring Freedom.
 The Warhorses have deployed numerous times in support of Operation Iraqi Freedom.
 On the night of 1 April 2003, the squadron comprised the CH-53E element of Task Force 20, the special team that extracted prisoner of war Army PFC Jessica Lynch.
 Their latest tour began in October 2006, where they are based out of Al Asad and providing assault support to Marines in the Al Anbar Province of Iraq.
 On 11 December 2006, a helicopter from HMH-465 carrying 21 personnel crashed while landing, killing 1 and injuring 17.

 In the spring of 2007, HMH-465 has supplied detachments for the 15th and 31st Marine Expeditionary Units.
 Through these detachments the Squadron has continued to support the Global War on Terror throughout Southeast Asia and provide vital disaster relief.

 The Warhorses deployed three aircraft and 40 Marines to Naval Air Station Lemoore on 2 July 2008 after California Governor Arnold Schwarzenegger requested military assistance to fight raging wildfires.
 The helicopters provided heavy lift rotary wing support to United States Northern Command and the National Fire Center.
 After nearly two weeks, where they dropped more than 68,000 gallons of water on the Basin Complex Fire in Big Sur, the squadron's detachment of three helicopters and 30+ Marines was moved to McClellan Airfield near Sacramento to aid fire fighters with a 7000 acre wildfire burning in Mendocino County.

 Supporting the Global War on Terror continued to be a priority for the Warhorse as they conducted training detachments across eight states in preparation for OIF and OEF deployments, up until the squadron's final combat deployment from in January 2011 as part of a composite HMH-East and HMH-West OEF deployment.

-From 2011-2015, the Marines of HMH-465 supported multiple 31st MEU deployments, 2 SoCal MEU deployments, and executed their first Unit Deployment Program deployment from November 2014 until May 2015.
+From 2011 to 2015, the Marines of HMH-465 supported multiple 31st MEU deployments, 2 SoCal MEU deployments, and executed their first Unit Deployment Program deployment from November 2014 until May 2015.
 The 15th MEU detachment, as part of VMM-161 (REIN) conducted operational testing of Digital Interoperability equipment which led to refinement of the MAGTAB hardware and software package.